Skip to main content

 Organizations

-The Sentry connector supports automatic account provisioning.
+The Sentry connector supports automatic account provisioning and deprovisioning.

 Gather Sentry credentials